 - lead a curriculum area, such as English or maths, within the school

-- get involved in extracurricular activities such as sports coaching and school fairs
+- get involved in extracurricular activities such as camps, sports coaching and school fairs

 - do lunchtime playground duty or road patrol duty.